kworkflow/kworkflow/README.md

 - `--ls` list all the config files available.

+- `--get NAME [-f]` Get a config file based on the NAME and paste it in the current directory.
+It pop-up a warning message because this operation override the current `.config` file.
+The user can suppress this warning by using `-f` flag.

+- `--rm NAME [-f]` Remove config labeled with NAME.
+It pop-up a warning message because it will remove the config file from kw management.
+The user can suppress this warning by using `-f`.

 # Tests

 > Tests rely on `shunit2`.
 The `run_tests.sh` automatically uses a